OpenMDAO/OpenMDAO-Framework/docs/std_lib/driver.rst

 parameter.
 If in a given problem, a feasible solution cannot be obtained with the default value, phi should be increased, and the problem run again.
 If a feasible solution cannot be obtained with phi = 100, it is probable that no feasible solution exists.
 The default value of 5.0 is usually adequate.
-Phi is used only for constrained problems.
+Phiis used only for constrained problems.

 **linobj** -- Set this to 1 if the objective function is known to be linear.